marioy47/blog-posts/ansible-introduction-for-developers/index.md

 ![Image of ansible ping](ansible-ping.png)

-- `-m` means "Use the module ..." and we are using the module [ping](https://docs.ansible.com/ansible/latest/modules/ping_module.html)
+- `-m` means "Use the module ..." and we are using the module [ping](https://docs.ansible.com/ansible/latest/modules/ping_module.html).
+- There is no `-a` option because the `ping` module does not requires it.

 Take into account that the _module_ `ping` is **not** the ping command.
 From the Ansible documentation:
 > This is NOT ICMP ping, this is just a trivial test module that requires Python on the remote-node